PokemonAutomation/SwSh-Arduino/Documentation/HowToUse.md

 ### Method 2: Run the BuildAll-xxxx.cmd file.
 (Windows only)

-Go into the folder “DeviceSource” and you will find 3 BuildAll scripts corresponding to the 3 different MCU types.
+Go into the folder “DeviceSource” and you will find 3 BuildAll scripts corresponding to the 4 different board types.
-- !BuildAll-at90usb1286.cmd (for Teensy++ 2.0)
-- !BuildAll-atmega16u2.cmd (for Arduino UNO R3)
-- !BuildAll-atmega32u4.cmd (for Arduino Micro, and Teensy 2.0)
+- !BuildAll-ArduinoUnoR3.cmd
+- !BuildAll-ProMicro.cmd
+- !BuildAll-Teensy2.0.cmd
+- !BuildAll-Teensy++2.0.cmd

 If you double-click on it, it will build every single program in the package.
 It should look similar to this: